| ENGLISH VERSION |

 Plots of per-frame PSNR values after the found transformation are drawing after all calculations.
 Plots are entirely the same as standard per-frame PSNR

-Plot's example:
+Plot's example

-Standard PSNR plot for the same sequence is shown below:
+Standard PSNR plot for the same sequence

 Algorithm

-Table C[i,j] is filling for each frame: C[i,j] = { number of points in the same position, which have brightness "i" at the first sequence frame and "j" at the second sequence frame }
+Table C[i,j] is filling for each frame: C[i,j] = { number of points in the same position, which have brightness i at the first sequence frame and j at the second sequence frame }

-Next, for each "i" (brightness value from the first frame) we find corresponding brightness from the second sequence.
-Following formula is used to estimate distanse from arbitrary values of "i" and "j":
+Next, for each i (brightness value from the first frame) we find corresponding brightness from the second sequence.
+Following formula is used to estimate distanse from arbitrary values of i and j:

-One can note that this formula is sum of quadratic differences between all pixels of the first sequence with value "i" and all corresponding pixels from second sequence on the assumption that brightness was shifted to "i-j".
+One can note that this formula is sum of quadratic differences between all pixels of the first sequence with value i and all corresponding pixels from second sequence on the assumption that brightness was shifted to i-j.

 When transformation was found, we can find MSE for the frame taking into account this transformation: